shabnamhasani/FSR/README.md

 ## Description

 In this paper, we propose to develop 1) a conceptual characterization of food-safety concepts that closely relate to systems and software requirements and 2) a BERT-based approach to automatically classify legal provisions according to requirements-related food-safety concepts.
 We empirically evaluate our classification approach with BERT variants, e.g., BERT large, RoBERTa, ALBERT and non-transformer models including: BiLSTM and Keyword Search.
+An overview of the approaches are discussed below:

 ## Methodology